 Arguably one of the most mainstream of the ‘healthy ingredients’, Coconut oil is now a staple in many households, not only that of the green brigade.
 As well as being a great ingredient for cooking, it can also be used as a natural alternative for everything from body lotion to lube.
+Health experts, from my sister with a nursing degree in Georgia to our long-time family physician, all speak only good things about it.
 Its popularity in the market has even sparked the coconut’s manifestation is other forms from water, to sugar, and even flour.
 Countless recipe call for it, claiming its health benefits, I certainly love its sweet creamy taste, which is great in anything from deserts to savoury dishes.

 In recent months we have heard much about the popularity of avocados and the issues countries like Peru are having in keeping up with the demand, but at what cost is the South East Asia native coconut suffering from the planet’s new addiction?
 Negative environmental impacts of the coconut industry can also be traced back to monoculture farming on the coconut farms.
 Although it is not on a level with the kind of deforestation taking place to make palm oil, the demand for vast quantities is taxing for the land on which these farms sit.
 Farmers have to continually plant more coconut trees so they are able to ensure productivity remains constant.
 This rotation, to replace the ageing trees takes a major toll on the soil, leading farmers to turn to chemical fertilizers, to boost their productivity.
 This then has a knock on affect to to the biodiversity of the area, affecting land and air quality